Find Trade Colleges

 Read full report on Clinical/Medical Laboratory Science at Weber State University

-The average tuition and fees for an out-of-state undergraduate student at TTUHSC are $23,057 a year.
+TTUHSC undergraduate students pay an average of $23,057 in tuition and fees each year.
 After completing their Bachelor's Degree, clinical laboratory science graduates from TTUHSC carry an average student debtload of $13,416.

-University of South Dakota did quite well in this year’s ranking of the best places for clinical/medical laboratory science students to get a bachelor’s degree.
-It came in at #16 on the list.
+University of South Dakota came in at #16 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
 USD is a medium-sized public school located in the distant town of Vermillion.

 With a ranking of #17, Santa Fe College did quite well on this year’s best value schools for clinical/medical laboratory science students working on their bachelor’s degree.
-Santa Fe College is a large public school located in the medium-sized suburb of Gainesville.
+Santa Fe College is a fairly large public school located in the medium-sized suburb of Gainesville.

 Santa Fe College undergraduate students pay an average of $9,189 in tuition and fees each year.